Trowse railway station: The site today

 The station is still largely in place and could be reopened should it ever be desired.
 Its close proximity to Norwich station makes this unlikely at present, though discussions regarding a possible reopening have taken place.

+In July 2025, the arch company was given permission by Norwich City Council to restore and redevelop the station buildings into commercial space, as of April 2026 the station is covered in scaffolding.